Chyannetech/Chyannetech/README.md

 ### Hi 👋🏻 I'm Chyanne
-- 🎓 I'm recently graduated from General Assembly's Software Engineering Immersive Bootcamp
+- 🎓 I recently graduated from General Assembly's Software Engineering Immersive Bootcamp
-- 📚 What do I beleive?
-Failer is a learning tool
+- 📚 What do I believe?
+Failer is a learning tool.
 - 😎 Motto: Enjoy life -- Take chances
 - 👯 I’m looking to collaborate on: Anything involving cloud computing, AI, AR, VR, Blockchain DeFi and more.
 - 💬 Ask me about: Tech gadgets